Mudassirraza912/react-native-image-slider-banner/README.md

 # Contribute And Update the Library

-## Please subscribe and contribute with me to develop this lib
+## Please subscribe and contribute with me to develop this library

 ### License MIT